berk76/words/README.md

 * Organize words and sentences in categories.
 * Vocabulary automatically downloads voice pronunciation.
 * It supports many languages.
-* Application tests little schoolboy/schoolgirl and creates statistics for each particular word.
+* Application tests student and creates statistics for each particular word.
 Base on this statistics it sorts words in each category.

 ## How you can get started with Words